-How to Estimate Your 2017 Income for Health Insurance
+How to Calculate Your 2019 Income for Health Insurance

-To buy health insurance for 2017, you need to estimate how much you’ll make in 2017.
+To buy health insurance for 2019, you need to calculate your 2019 income.
 Your income determines how much you can receive in subsidies.
 But predicting income can be pretty tricky when you’re self-employed; when you set your own hours, it’s hard to predict what those hours will be for an entire year.

 For self-employed workers, business and personal deductions play a huge role in calculating income.
 The more business deductions you have, the lower your income.

-For example, let’s say you’re applying for health insurance, and the Stride Health website asks you for your projected 2017 income.
+For example, let’s say you’re applying for health insurance, and the Stride Health website asks you to calculate your 2019 income.

 Now your business profit is $40,000!